 The employer or any subordinates were aware (or should have been aware) of the bullying behavior of a coworker, and the employer failed to take prompt and effective action to address the harassment.

 This is basically a liability principle based on "negligence."
 An employer will be held accountable if it negligently allows a disabled person to be insulted by coworkers.

 Employers who discriminate against "any person" in the workplace are breaking the law in California.
 This applies to all existing staff and career applicants.

-Any person who is under the supervision and control of an employer is considered an employee for these purposes.
+Any person under an employer's supervision and control is considered an employee for these purposes.
 To be eligible, the employee must have a compensated employment contract with the company.
 This may be in the form of an implicit contract, an apprenticeship, or some other type of work arrangement.

 Those looking for work

 California's anti-discrimination laws also cover employees and job applicants.
 As a result, work candidates frequently have the right to be free of discrimination based on their disability.

 It is illegal for an employer to refuse to hire or train a worker because of their disability unless the same form of discrimination is allowed against employees.

 Independent contractors do not have the same rights as employers regarding disability discrimination.
 However, they have the right to be free of discrimination by their employer because of their disability.

 An independent contractor is described as anyone who provides services for a set price and a set outcome.
 Independent contractors usually work without oversight and have complete control of how they achieve their goals.